opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

         </executions>
       </plugin>
       ```
-      The `<name>` property is specifies the name of the plugin.
+      The `<name>` property specifies the name of the plugin.
 This name will be used by users to configure the plugin.

 #### 5.1.2 Testing